afunnydev/tinysociety/content/articles/2018-06-25-how-much-money-do-i-really-need-to-get-a-tiny-house.md

 draft: false
 noindex: false
 ---
-## How Much Money Do I Really Need to Get a Tiny House?
+## How Much Does a Tiny House Cost?

 One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
 But how tiny is that price tag, really?
 Let's take a look at the bottom line and options for getting a Tiny House of your own.
 Before we get into numbers, note that all figures quoted are in US Dollars.